lmmx/tap/README.md

 - The value for `max_s` is crucial to avoiding an out of memory error when running the model: the audio file is first split up based on pauses between speakers, but the `max_s` value (a float) sets the maximum number of seconds between the segments (i.e. maximum duration of audio clips to be transcribed).
-I recommend between 40 and 60 seconds from my experience.
+Default is 50 seconds based on my experience.

 The `load_stream` function initialises a `Stream` object, and upon doing so the `Stream.pull()`, `Stream.preprocess()`, and `Stream.transcribe()` methods are called